 “You try to cross-reference your diary with the weather,” Dr. Tepper says.
 “Most people who have weather triggers, they know it.
 They know they’re going to get a headache.
 The issue has not been whether they know it or not, but whether they get the diagnosis right.
-And they may mistakenly think they have a sinus problem, when in fact, it’s migraine.”
+And they may mistakenly think they have a sinus problem when, in fact, it’s a migraine.”

 You can’t control the weather, but you can take steps to minimize your risk — or treat a migraine if it occurs:

 - Avoid other triggers when the weather is bad.
 Stay away from foods that cause migraines, for example, and you’ll remove one risk factor from the mix.